Attendance Strategy

 Achieve

 Good attendance is essential to ensure that pupils get the most out of their school experience, including attaining academically, achieving the personal development drivers of resilience, emotional literacy, communication, teamwork and independence; and developing good physical and mental health wellbeing approaches.
-Good attendance ultimately provides the pupils with the best possible outcomes and life chances.
+Good attendance ultimately provides the pupils with the best possible outcomes and life chances, leading to them becoming happy and successful citizens of their community.
 It is statistically clear that the pupils with the highest attainment at the end of Key Stage 2 have higher rates of attendance compared to those with the lowest attainment.

 Wellness